royphelps1/Heart-Attack-Rates/docs/data_dictionary.md

 ### Missing data handling

-We will apply the following approach in the preprocessing notebook:
+I will apply the following approach in the preprocessing notebook:

 - **Categorical:** fill with `"Unknown"` or mode
 - **Numeric:** median fill (computed per column after outlier handling)

-Note: In our sample, `Education_Level` may include some missing values.
-We will re-check and update the Missing % in this dictionary if needed.
+Note: In my sample, `Education_Level` may include some missing values.
+I will re-check and update the Missing % in this dictionary if needed.

 ---

 ### Note on data leakage

-`CVD_Risk_Score` stays in the dataset for EDA, but we will **exclude it from any baseline predictive modeling in Phase 2** unless confirmed safe.
+`CVD_Risk_Score` stays in the dataset for EDA, but I will **exclude it from any baseline predictive modeling in Phase 2** unless confirmed safe.

 Province-level aggregations are used strictly for visualization and exploratory analysis, not for patient-level prediction.